GERM 2204 - German IIB: Language

 Learning Activities Summary

 In this course we will complete the topics covered in the second half of the book studio 21 B1.
 The book provides students with the vocab and expressions to communicate effectively in a range of everyday situations and with the relevant cultural knowledge and understanding.
-A detailed program for the language tutorial will be provided at the beginning of the semester.
+A detailed program for the language workshop and tutorial will be provided at the beginning of the semester.

 Small Group Discovery Experience